 The addition and expansion of tourism overnight opportunities is proposed.
-This layout alternative was guided by site specific constraints, (internal existing access, topography, need and desirability etc) but was not informed by the specialist team and sees some of the new development areas located within or in very close proximity to wetlands or within areas of high botanical sensitivity or at risk of impacting SOCC.
+This layout alternative was guided by site specific constraints, (internal existing access, topography, need and desirability etc) however, sees some of the new development areas located within or in very close proximity to wetlands or within areas of high botanical sensitivity or at risk of impacting SOCC.
 Note that the number of units and overnight opportunities remain the same between Alternative 1 and 2.
 This layout alternative also proposes that the Farm portions remain under Agricultural Zoning 1 as follows: